 - The applicant will then perform 20 military style push-ups followed by 20 sit-ups. *(Note: Push-ups and sit-ups will be standardized with no modification for gender or age.)

 - The applicant will then advance on foot back to the steps and scale and circle the same staircase as before.

 - The applicant will then advance on foot 25 feet from the staircase to a 40-foot enclosed culvert.
 The applicant will enter the culvert and crawl through on hands and knees.

 - Upon exiting the culvert, the applicant will again perform 20 push-ups and 20 sit-ups.

 - The applicant will then advance on foot 100 yards and return 100 yards to the patrol vehicle.

 - The applicant will then grab the victim (standing by the vehicle) and drag the victim 50 feet.
 The applicant will then give the two street names in the same order they were given at the start of the test.
 Once this is completed, the clock will stop.
 (If the applicant does not remember the street names, he/she will have to advance 100 yards and return 100 yards to the corner of the steps; then, the clock will stop.)

-For more information concerning employment with the Rocky Mount Police Department, contact the Office of Recruitment at the following address/phone:
+For more information concerning employment with the Rocky Mount Police Department, email SPO Harrison McDaniel in the Office of Recruitment or contact him at the following address/phone: